workadaptive/content/_articles/why-ides-solve-ai-memory-problem.md

 This article's different.

-We're exploring the architectural sweet spot that unlocks actual business value.
+We're exploring the architectural sweet spot that enables actual business value.
 Not "how do we make developers faster?" but "how do business experts build complex, maintainable solutions without becoming developers?"

 The difference matters.
 Here's why.